 Every part except the cups appears in fantastic shape, so this is a mystery I’ll never solve and one that will eat at me for years to come.
 The previous owner doesn’t want to talk to me now after I blasted him for lying to me about their condition.

 Anyway, it is fine…that odd sound is just my sanity leaving the room each time I think about it.
-My theory on what happened here is that the previous owner set up this headphone on a stand which the left side facing a window with the sun often, if not daily that shined harshly onto it.
+My theory on what happened here is that the previous owner set up these headphones on a stand with the left side facing a window with the sun often, if not daily that shined harshly onto it.

 Sunlight

-I found out later that Urushi cannot be left in direct sunlight for long periods of time, which actually can bake it like a yummy and toxic pot pie.
+I found out later that Urushi cannot be left in direct sunlight for long periods, which actually can bake it like a yummy and toxic pot pie.

 I’d noticed that the Urushi of the left cup was almost totally down to the very first layer and required just one pass with 0000-steel wool to fully expose the bare wood and stain below.